Join us for an open house!

 - 2014-2016 - Final design

-The estimated cost of the Preferred Alternative is approximately $129 million (M).
-The Legislature has identified $116.9 M for the project, which includes a mix of state funds and federal funds.
-To date, WSF has secured $30 M in federal planning and design grants.
-Because of its multimodal emphasis, the project is anticipated to be highly competitive for federal funding.
+The project would cost approximately $129 million.
+The Legislature has identified funding for the project, which includes a mix of state funds and federal funds.
+WSF recently secured $16.8 million in federal grants and plans to begin first phase of construction in Spring 2015.

 How can I get more information?